“what is the most important thing you’ve learned in your life so far?”

 The Hub (an Economist):

 - There’s something called M1.
+It has nothing to do with a busy motorway in England, and everything to do with the money supply.
 If you’re not very, very careful he’ll tell you what it is.
 Lots.

 Some things I taught my children—how to tie their shoes, drive a car, do their own laundry, sew on a button, and not mix stripes with plaid.
 Some things they just figured out on their own (or IDK in the streets or somewhere)—how to tell jokes, draw, write, travel the world, and rock the stripe/plaid mix.
 Some things they learned from others—foreign languages, social media outlets that are NSF mamas, and how to make a mean risotto out of an almost empty larder.